Canonical variational completion and 4D Gauss-Bonnet gravity: Variational completion of 4D Gauss-Bonnet gravity

-in any dimension $D$ except $D=4$.
+which is well defined in any dimension $D$ except $D=4$.
 Its variation does not give back the original truncated field equations~\eqref{eq:GBtrunc}, but their canonical variationally completed field equations, which have been obtained using the Mathematica package xAct \cite{xact} and xTras \cite{xtras},

-which clearly contain fourth order derivatives acting on the metric, usually canceled from the contributions coming from the $W^\mu{}_\mu$ term, see Appendix~\ref{App:A}.
-Also, it becomes explicitly visible that these field equations diverge in $D=4$. \end{enumerate}
+They clearly contain fourth order derivatives acting on the metric, usually canceled from the contributions coming from the $W^\mu{}_\mu$ term.
+Also, it becomes explicitly visible that these field equations diverge in $D=4$. \item For future investigations of this theory in view of cosmology, AdS/CFT-correspondence and possible emergence from a low energy limit of string theory, we point out that for Einstein spacetimes, in which $R_{\mu\nu} = k g_{\mu\nu}$, where $k$ is a real number, the field equation \eqref{eq:varcompegbtrunc} becomes

-In order to avoid the divergent result in the Vainberg-Tonti Lagrangian density~\eqref{eq:vainbergtonti}, one may attempt to consider not the metric \(g_{\mu\nu}\) as dependent variable \(y^A\) in the variational completion algorithm shown in section~\ref{sec:varcompl}, but rather its inverse \(g^{\mu\nu}\).
-To derive the Vainberg-Tonti Lagrangian density, one must then consider the rescaling \(g^{\mu\nu} \mapsto tg^{\mu\nu}\), under which the terms in the field equations~\eqref{eq:gbfield2} behave as
+Thus, de Sitter and anti-de Sitter spacetime are vacuum solutions of the field equations, with a curvature constant $k$ determined by by $\Lambda_0,D$ and $\alpha$.
+A thorough and detailed analysis of the properties of this theory is beyond the scope of this article and will be investigated in future research. \end{enumerate}

+\textbf{Remark.} As we have seen, the classical Vainberg-Tonti Lagrangian~\eqref{eq:vainbergtonti} diverges for $D=4$.
+To ensure that this is not an artifact of our choice of variable, we now consider the components of the inverse metric \(g^{\mu\nu}\) as fundamental fields and employ the extended Vainberg-Tonti Lagrangian \eqref{eq:VText}.